timbophillips/hasura-auth-db/README.md

 # hasura-auth-db

-Sampke hasura database to use with https://github.com/timbophillips/hasura-auth-nodejs-server
+Sample hasura database to use with https://github.com/timbophillips/hasura-auth-nodejs-server